fangohr/finmag/README.md

 - There is no support available.

 - Contributions and pull requests to both the code and documentation are welcome, but no promise can be made that these will be reviewed and/or integrated.

-- The GitHub page of the project is [here](https://github.com/fangohr/finmag).

 - The code has been used for a number of scientific studies and publications (see the [Publications](# Publications) section).